mariadb-corporation/MaxScale/Documentation/routers/ReadWriteSplit.md

 SET autocommit=1|0
 ```

 There is a possibility for misbehavior; if `USE mytable` was executed in one of the slaves and it failed, it may be due to replication lag rather than the fact it didn’t exist.
 Thus the same command may end up with different result among backend servers.
-This disparity is missed.
+The slaves which fail to execute a session command will be dropped from the active list of slaves for this session to guarantee a consistent session state across all the servers that are in use by the session.

 The above-mentioned behavior can be partially controller with the `use_sql_variables_in` configuration parameter.